Ep.8: Mine Hunting

 Same.

-Marion and I have been doing quite a bit of research on the property, and we've discussed the tips I've received.
+Marion and I have been doing quite a bit of research on the property, and we've discussed discussed the tips I've received.

-In Marion's experience, any kind of overgrown mine could definitely be a dumping spot for one very simple reason.
+In Marion's experience, any kind of overgrown mine could definitely be a dumping spot, for one very simple reason.
+Why dig if you don't have to dig?

 Digging is hard work.

-Even a shallow grave is backbreaking, time-consuming labor under the best of circumstances and messy.
+Even a shallow grave is backbreaking, time-consuming labor under the best of circumstances, and messy.

 Contrary to what movies might lead us to believe, if someone's trying to quickly and discreetly get rid of a body, it's a hell of a lot easier to use some kind of pre-existing hiding spot than to dig a fresh grave.

 For her part, Marion's been digging into the types of mines in this area.
+No pun intended.

 She hasn't worked a case like this one before.

-In preparing to fly out here, she did extensive research and spoke with colleagues all over the world who had excavated mines for clandestine graves before so that she knew knew how to prepare and what to expect.
+In preparing to fly out here, she did extensive research and spoke with colleagues all over the world who had excavated mines for clandestine graves before so that she knew how to prepare and what to expect.

 From there, she researched the mines specific to Western Washington, the types, the sizes, the protocols for excavating.
+She is a research scientist in every sense of the term.

 And though she has questions that can't really be answered until we're on the ground, She tells me that she's starting to get a handle on what it might take.

-I am relying on her expertise completely, So now it's my turn to ask questions.
+I am relying on her expertise completely.
+So now it's my turn to ask questions.

 What kind of mines exist in this part of Washington?
+What are we looking for?

-There are other things that can be mined, but I said most of them are for coal.
+Most of the mines out here were for coal.
+There are other things that can be mined, but I said most of them were for coal.

 And most of the entrances looked huge.

 Big enough for teams of people to walk into them.
+Now, this is just Marion's general research on the area.

 The tips I received talked about mine shafts, specifically the kind a person could fall into.